 2 Must-Have Kitchen Tools for Making Matcha Tiramisu

-Tiramisu recipe requires a lot of whisking/beating.
-You have to beat the egg whites (or heavy cream) and you have to whisk the egg yolk mixture really fast while heating so it won’t become scramble eggs.
+The tiramisu recipe requires a lot of whisking/beating.
+You have to beat the egg whites (or heavy cream) and you have to whisk the egg yolk mixture really fast while heating so it won’t become scrambled eggs.
 There is no rest in between once you start.

 At first, I thought my hand whisking would be good enough.
 Oh my gosh, after whisking vigorously for close to 10 minutes, I thought my arms were going to fall off.
-I had to switch over to my $32 hand mixer (on sale, regular price $60) which saved my life, seriously.
+I had to switch over to my hand mixer which saved my life, seriously.

-You will also need an instant read thermometer.
-Why such fancy thermometer?
+You will also need an instant-read thermometer.
+Why such a fancy thermometer?

-If you’re a big fan of tiramisu and want to make this recipe frequently, I highly recommend investing on these two kitchen tools.
+If you’re a big fan of tiramisu and want to make this recipe frequently, I highly recommend investing in these two kitchen tools.

-Once you have the custard filling ready, the rest of preparation is super easy.
+Once you have the egg mixture ready, the rest of the preparation is super easy.
 There is no more arm work involved.

 Make sure to dust the matcha powder RIGHT BEFORE serving, so the matcha won’t absorb the moisture from the tiramisu and ruin the presentation.

-To be honest, I am very happy with Maeda-en brand matcha (not sponsored) that I can purchase at my local Japanese grocery stores (or Amazon: $11 for 1 oz can).
+To be honest, I am very happy with the Maeda-en brand matcha (not sponsored) that I can purchase at my local Japanese grocery stores (or Amazon).
 It’s decent quality for baking and making sweets.
 I don’t recommend buying any matcha that’s cheaper than this brand.
-Matcha is expensive even in Japan, and if you’re about to get a big bag or cheaper brand of matcha, don’t be surprised when you see yellow green matcha with awful bitter taste (FYI, matcha needs to be consumed in 2-3 weeks, so don’t get a big bag.).
+Matcha is expensive even in Japan, and if you’re about to get a big bag or cheaper brand of matcha, don’t be surprised when you see yellow-green matcha with an awful bitter taste (FYI, matcha needs to be consumed in 2-3 weeks, so don’t get a big bag.).